millengustavo/ml-books/python-ml/notes.md

 Scikit-learn now also includes a substantially faster version of gradient boosting in version 0.21,  HistGradientBoostingClassifier , which is even faster than XGBoost

 > Ensemble methods combine different classification models to cancel out their individual weaknesses, which often results in stable and well-performing models that are very attractive for industrial applications as well as machine learning competitions.

+## Ch8.
+Applying Machine Learning to Sentiment Analysis

+Sentiment analysis, sometimes  also  called  opinion mining , is a popular subdiscipline of the broader field of NLP; it is concerned with analyzing the polarity of documents.
+A popular task in sentiment analysis is the classification of documents based on the expressed opinions or emotions of the authors with regard to a particular topic.

+> To visualize the progress and estimated time until completion, use the  Python Progress Indicator  ( **PyPrind** ,  https://pypi.python.org/pypi/PyPrind/ )

+### Bag-of-words

+The idea behind bag-of-words is quite simple and can be summarized as follows: We create a vocabulary of unique tokens—for example, words—from the entire set of documents.
+We construct a feature vector from each document that contains the counts of how often each word occurs in the particular document.

+> To construct  a bag-of-words model based on the word  counts in the respective documents, we can use the  CountVectorizer  class implemented in scikit-learn

+Values in the feature vectors are also  called the  raw term frequencies :  tf ( t ,  d )—the number of times a term,  t , occurs in a document,  d .
+It should be noted that, in the bag-of-words model, the word or term order in a sentence or document does not matter.
+The order in which the term frequencies appear in the feature vector is derived from the vocabulary indices, which are usually assigned alphabetically.

+#### N-grams

+The sequence of items  in the bag-of-words model that we just created is also  called the  1-gram  or  unigram  model—each item or token in the vocabulary represents a single word.
+More generally, contiguous sequences of items in NLP—words, letters, or  symbols—are also called  n-grams

+#### TF-IDF

+Frequently occurring words typically don't contain useful or discriminatory information

+Term frequency-inverse document frequency  ( tf-idf ), which can be used to downweight  these frequently occurring words in the feature vectors.
+The tf-idf can be defined as the product of the term frequency and the inverse document frequency

+### Cleaning text

+The first important step—before we build our bag-of-words model—is to clean the text data by stripping it of all unwanted characters.

+One way to  tokenize  documents is to split them into individual words by splitting the cleaned documents at their whitespace characters

+#### Stemming

+In the context of tokenization, another  useful technique is  word stemming , which is the process of transforming a word into its root form.
+It allows us to map related words to the same stem

+The Porter stemming algorithm  is probably the oldest and simplest stemming algorithm.
+Other popular stemming algorithms include the  newer  Snowball stemmer  (Porter2 or English stemmer) and the  Lancaster stemmer  (Paice/Husk stemmer)

+#### Lemmatization

+While stemming can create non-real words, such as  'thu'  (from  'thus' ), as shown in the previous example, a technique called  lemmatization  aims to obtain  the canonical (grammatically correct) forms of individual words—the so-called  lemmas .

+> Lemmatization  is computationally more difficult and expensive compared to stemming and, in practice, it has been observed that stemming and lemmatization have little impact on the performance of text classification

+### Stop-word removal

+Stop-words  are simply those words that are extremely common in all sorts of texts and probably bear no (or only a little) useful information that can be used to distinguish between different classes of documents.
+Examples of stop-words are  is ,  and ,  has , and  like .
+Removing stop-words can be useful if we are working with raw or normalized term frequencies rather than tf-idfs, which are already downweighting frequently occurring words.

+TfidfVectorizer , which combines  CountVectorizer  with the  TfidfTransformer

+### Naive Bayes Classifier

+A still very popular classifier for text classification is the naïve Bayes classifier, which  gained popularity in applications of email spam filtering.
+Naïve Bayes classifiers are easy to implement, computationally efficient, and tend to perform particularly well on relatively small datasets

+### Out-of-core learning

+Out-of-core learning allows us to work with large datasets by fitting the classifier incrementally on smaller batches of a dataset.

+Unfortunately, we  can't use  CountVectorizer  for out-of-core learning since it requires holding the complete vocabulary in memory.
+Also,  TfidfVectorizer  needs to keep all the feature vectors of the training dataset in memory to calculate the inverse document frequencies.
+However, another useful vectorizer for text processing implemented in scikit-learn is  HashingVectorizer .
+HashingVectorizer  is data-independent

+Out-of-core learning is very memory efficient

+### word2vec

+A more  modern alternative to the bag-of-words model is  word2vec , an algorithm that Google released in 2013 ( Efficient Estimation of Word Representations in Vector Space ,  T. Mikolov ,  K. Chen ,  G. Corrado , and  J. Dean , arXiv preprint arXiv:1301.3781,  2013 ).
+The word2vec algorithm is an unsupervised learning algorithm based on neural networks that attempts to automatically learn the relationship between words.
+The idea behind word2vec is to put words that have similar meanings into similar clusters, and via clever vector-spacing, the model can reproduce certain words using simple vector math, for example,  king  –  man  +  woman  =  queen .

+### Topic Modeling

+Topic modeling  describes  the broad task of assigning topics to unlabeled text documents.
+For example, a typical application would be the categorization of documents in a large text corpus of newspaper articles.
+In applications of topic modeling, we then aim to  assign category labels to those articles, for example, sports, finance, world news, politics, local news, and so forth

+###  Latent Dirichlet Allocation  ( LDA )

+LDA is a generative probabilistic model that tries to find groups of words that appear frequently together across different documents

+We must define the number of topics beforehand—the number of topics is a hyperparameter of LDA that has to be specified manually.

+> The scikit-learn library's implementation of LDA uses the  *expectation-maximization*  ( EM ) algorithm to  update its parameter estimates iteratively